 In larger organizations with big design teams, roles are usually narrower, more focused, and more clearly defined, with less need for people to cover responsibilities clearly outside of their remit or expertise.

-So, unless you’re aiming to be a full-stack designer, if you work at a tech-giant company will likely collaborate with a UX writer—who is ultimately responsible for the words; if you’re the first UX designer in a start-up with no full-time writer, you might be expected to double-up in UX copy creation.
+So, unless you work at a larger company that can afford to hire specialists (where you’d likely collaborate with a UX writer who is ultimately responsible for the words in the product), you probably could do with some UX writing skills.
+Likewise, if you’re the first UX designer in a startup with no full-time writer, you might be expected to double-up in UX copy creation.

 Either way, a good grasp on the fundamentals of UX writing can be a great addition to your UX design toolbox.
 And understanding key concepts in UX writing can help you think about your product in a broader way—not to mention giving you an edge if the subject comes up in a job interview.

 There are heaps of awesome free resources out there if you want to learn more about UX writing.
 Here are some to get you started.

 Websites and podcasts

 - UX Writing Hub and their Writers in Tech podcast

 - UX Writers Collective and their co-founder’s podcast, Writers of Silicon Valley

 - Microcopy: The Complete Guide by Kinneret Yifrah